clue/reactphp-http-proxy/README.md

 Most higher-level components (such as HTTP, database or other networking service clients) accept an instance implementing this interface to create their TCP/IP connection to the underlying networking service.
-This is usually done via dependency injection, so its fairly simple to actually swap this implementation against this library in order to connect through an HTTP CONNECT proxy.
+This is usually done via dependency injection, so it's fairly simple to actually swap this implementation against this library in order to connect through an HTTP CONNECT proxy.